rust-qualification/rust-specification/union/union.md

 There are the following types of initializers:
 - 2.3.2.
 Base initializer:

     - 2.3.2.1.
-A base initializer specifies an enum value, a struct value, or a union value as a base for construction in a struct expression.
+A base initializer specifies an enum value, or a struct value as a base for construction in a struct expression.
 Its fields fill unmatched fields in the constructee.

     - 2.3.2.2.
 A base initializer has the type of its operand, which shall be the same as the type of the constructee.